UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - Simplify Anvil.
 It's a biiiit complex...?
 Maybe make it related to BONUS or something...?

+- When quitting game:
+Put a screen that says "QUITTING".
+Currently, the game appears to freeze when you click exit.
+I dont think there is a way to fix this directly, so instead we should just make the screen brown, and put "QUITTING..." text in the middle of the screen

+- Fix Listener items on Null-slots still activating!
+Listener-items still activate when in a null-slot/shop-slot.
+This is confusing at best, bugged at worst.
+(fix this.
+Fix for shop-slots too!)
+(IMPORTANT:: Make sure that the `BUY` trigger still works for shop-items when purchased!!!)

 - Destroy all shop-slots after LEVEL-10.